ExoQuery/terpal-sql/README.md

 Terpal is a Kotlin Multiplatform library that allows you to write SQL queries in Kotlin using interpolated strings in an SQL-injection-safe way.
-Inspired by Scala libraries such as Doobie and Zio-Jdbc, Terpal delays suspends the "$dollar $sign $variables" in strings in a separate data structure until they can be safely inject into an SQL statement.
+Inspired by Scala libraries such as Doobie and Zio-Jdbc, Terpal suspends the splicing of "$dollar $sign $variables" in `SQL("...")` strings and preserves them in a separate data structure until they can be safely injected into an SQL statement.

 ```kotlin
 val ds: DataSource = PGSimpleDataSource(...)